petergardfjall/emacs-immaterial-theme/README.md

  | `cursor`               | ![#e86310](https://placehold.it/15/e86310/000000?text=+) `#e86310` |

-Each of these values can be overridden through the `themacs-color-override-alist` variable, which overrides the defaults in the `themacs-color-alist`.
+Each of these values can be overridden through the `immaterial-color-override-alist` variable, which overrides the defaults in the `immaterial-color-alist`.
 As an example, to provide a different primary color
 palette:

-    (setq themacs-color-override-alist
+    (setq immaterial-color-override-alist
       '(("primary"         . "#ffa726")
         ("primary-light"   . "#ffd95b")
         ("primary-dark"    . "#c77800")